MicrosoftDocs/windows-powershell-docs/docset/winserver2012r2-ps/smbshare/Grant-SmbShareAccess.md

 ### -AccessRight
 Specifies the access right to grant to the trustee.
-The acceptable values for this parameter are: Full, Modify, or Read.
+The acceptable values for this parameter are: Full, Change, or Read.

 ```yaml
 Type: ShareAccessRight